 In order to comply with Title IX of the Higher Education Amendments of 1972 (20 U.S.C. § 1681 et seq.
 Title IX) and the Violence Against Women Reauthorization Act of 2013, reports of conduct involving alleged violations of sections 10.14 (Relationship or Interpersonal Violence, including Dating Violence, Domestic Violence and Stalking) or 10.15 (Sexual Misconduct) of the Code are subject to specialized and/or additional processes and procedures.

-Information on resolving cases of this nature can be found in the Procedures, specifically, Appendix G. Our investigations and procedures are designed to provide a prompt, fair, and impartial process for both the complainant and respondent.
+These processes and procedures are designed to provide a prompt and equitable resolution for both the complainant and respondent.

 Statement on Retaliation

 It is a separate violation of sections 10.14 or 10.15 of the Code for any Student, Student Group or Student Organization to retaliate against any person making a report of Interpersonal or Relationship Violence or Sexual Misconduct, or against any person participating in the investigation procedure involving these reports.